 Handbook ITU-R 52 – Amateur and amateur-satellite services

-IARU [R1] band plan for the band 1 240-1 300 MHz

-http://iaru-r1.org/index.php/spectrum-and-band-plans/uhf/23-centimeter

-Recommendation ITU-R M.2034-0 - Telegraphic alphabet for data communication by phase shift keying at 31 baud in the amateur and amateur-satellite services.

-{Editor’s note: An appropriate order of the publications should be taken into account}

 4 Amateur and amateur-satellite service band plans in the 1 240-1 300 MHz frequency band

 Before going into the details of the individual amateur and amateur-satellite services applications in the 1 240-1 300 MHz frequency band it is necessary to understand the general way in which amateur and amateur-satellite services activities are organised to maximise usage of the various frequency bands and minimise interference between incompatible amateur service applications.
 This is achieved through the use of band plans which recommend where particular applications are used within each amateur and amateur-satellite service allocations.
 The International Amateur Radio Union (IARU) develops such band plans on behalf of all amateur services.

-[The IARU coordinates and represents the interests of radio amateurs through its national member-associations.
-Three IARU regional organizations correspond to the ITU Radio Regions and are recognized as representing the amateur and amateur-satellite services by the regional telecommunications organizations.]
-[20210429 Ed: Keep for now]

 Amateur and amateur-satellite services band planning is achieved on a regional basis in order to take into account the regional differences with the frequency allocations.
 The current IARU recommended band plans for the frequency range 1 240-1 300 MHz across the three regions are summarized in Table 1.